大惊小怪

 - Similar Idioms:

-- 小题大做 (xiǎo tí dà zuò): To make a big deal out of a small matter; to exaggerate.
+- 小题大做 (xiǎo tí dà zuò): To make a mountain out of a molehill; to treat a small issue as a major problem through one's actions.link

 - Opposite Idioms: